whitneyburton/portfolios/students/1605/roberta-doyle/roberta-doyle-mod2.markdown

 Group: Angela Lindow, Jason Hanna, Matthew Packer

-Eval Notes:
+My Notes(take aways):

-* We had some logic in the views, and I learned that we I learned that we should not test anything else other than HHTP logic in the controller tests.
+* We had some logic in the views, and I learned that we
+* I learned that we should not test anything else other than HHTP logic in the controller tests.
-Not use HTTP in feature tests, manually insert in the database.
+* Not use HTTP in feature tests, manually insert in the database.
-Use nil, rather than leaving an empty attribute in the tests (easier for people to read your tests) Main take aways, be careful on the choices you make to store attributes in the database (we stored the time of the payload request as a datetime, rather than a string, and we ended up losing part of the string, which made us read payloads that had different time be the same)
+* Use nil, rather than leaving an empty attribute in the tests (easier for people to read your tests)
+* Be careful on the choices you make when storing attributes in the database (we stored the time of the payload request as a datetime, rather than a string, and we ended up losing part of the string)

 ##### Fundamental Ruby & Style
 * 3: Application fulfills base expectations